ton-community/tutorials/docs/03-client/testnet-npmton.md

 We will also recall that the appilcation that we're building is *decentralized*.
 Decentralized apps (dapps) have special [properties](https://defi.org/ton/#app-safety-guidelines).
 For example, their frontend must only run client-side.
 This means that we're not supposed to rely on a backend server for serving our frontend.
 If we had such a server, by definition it would be centralized (our end-users will not have equal access to it), and thus make our entire app centralized as well.

-## Usage patterns
+## Step 1: Define usage patterns

 TON Blockchain is inspired by and complementary to [Telegram](https://telegram.org/) messenger.
 It aims for mass adoption by the next billion users.
 Since Telegram messenger is a mobile-first app, it makes sense that we design our dapp to be mobile-first as well.

-The first usage patten of our dapp would be through a regular web browser.
+The first usage pattern of our dapp would be through a regular web browser.
 Our frontend would be hosted on some domain using a service like [GitHub Pages](https://pages.github.com/).
 End-users would input the dapp URL in their favorite web browser and access our dapp using HTML and JavaScript.
 This is quite standard.

 The second usage pattern is a bit more special.
 Since TON Blockchain complements the Telegram messenger, we will also want to embed our dapp right into the Telegram app itself.
 Telegram provides special API for building [Telegam Web Apps](https://core.telegram.org/bots/webapps) (TWAs).
 These tiny apps closely resemble websites and also rely on HTML and JavaScript.
 They normally run within the context of a Telegram bot and provide a sleek user experience without ever leaving the host Telegram app.